Abigale666/PRNet/README.md

       - DRIVERS: https://www.nvidia.com/Download/index.aspx

      - A GPU is not necessary, but on a CPU the (training and evaluation) code is considerably slower (10x) for model.
-You might also consider using cloud computing services like [Google cloud/amazon web services](https://github.com/DeepLabCut/DeepLabCut/issues/47) or Google Colaboratory.
+You might also consider using cloud computing services like Google Colaboratory.

 - Software:
      - Operating System: Linux, MacOS or Windows 10.
 However, the authors strongly recommend Linux! *MacOS does not support NVIDIA GPUs (easily), so we only suggest this option for CPU use or a case where the user wants to label data, refine data, etc and then push the project to a cloud resource for GPU computing steps.

      - Anaconda/Python3: Anaconda: a free and open source distribution of the Python programming language (download from https://www.anaconda.com/).
-DeepLabCut is written in Python 3 (https://www.python.org/) and not compatible with Python 2.
+PRNet is written in Python 3 (https://www.python.org/) and not compatible with Python 2.

  - Image Pre-process:
      - The PRNet is an end-to-end tool to segment images from any camera (cell phone cameras, grayscale, color; different manufacturers, etc.).